nicklutsko/nicklutsko.github.io/_posts/2016-06-15-Carbon-Tax-versus-Cap-and-Trade.md

 <h2>Wrap-up</h2>

 <p>It would be great if either of these proposals was implemented on a large scale.
-As Krugman writes, they both provide good incentives to reduce emissions and at least a somewhat morally fair way of reducing the effects of negative externalities.
+They both provide good incentives to reduce emissions and at least a somewhat morally fair way of reducing the effects of negative externalities.
 Right now, I lean on the side of carbon tax.
 Implementing cap and trade seems overwhelming from a legislative perspective and some things would likely fall through the cracks.
 And, while I don’t worry about permits being used dishonestly, I do worry that they would benefit larger companies more than smaller ones and developed countries more than developing countries.</p>

 <p>There are some related and interesting questions.
 For instance, the “social cost of carbon” can be used to price carbon, say for a carbon tax.
 How is this cost calculated?
 And how exactly are the emissions of a given company/person/etc. measured?
 Both must involve a number of assumptions, so what is the unertainty?</p>